 Stafford’s Bay View Inn

-One of the most charming Inns in America, Stafford’s Bay View Inn has been welcoming guests for more than 100 years, and has won dozens of prestigious awards during their long and storied history.
-Read more about our stay and why we loved this hotel, here.
+One of the most charming Inns in America, Stafford’s Bay View Inn has been welcoming guests for more than 100 years and has won dozens of prestigious awards during its long and storied history.
+Read more about our stay and why we loved this hotel here.

 Located in Walloon Village, just outside of Petoskey, Hotel Walloon is a gorgeous, peaceful hotel right on the shores of Walloon Lake.
-We stayed here last fall and absolutely fell in love with the beautiful fall colors, the cozy, soundproof rooms, and the warm hospitality of the hotel.
+We stayed here last fall and absolutely fell in love with the beautiful fall colors, the cozy, soundproof rooms, and the hotel’s warm hospitality.
 Owned and operated by a former Ritz-Carleton manager, Hotel Walloon is the height of Northern Michigan hospitality.
-Read all about our stay in this guide to the hotel, here.
+Please read all about our stay in this guide to the hotel here.